Beonchip logo

 Epithelial monolayer evaluation

-The morphology of the cells was observed in both systems with a gelatin coating on days 4 and 7.
-The cell epithelial monolayer formed in BE-Doubleflow showed no gaps, validating the integrity of the same, similar to the one formed in the control system (Figure 4).
+We observed the morphology of the cells in both systems with a gelatin coating on days 4 and 7.
+The epithelial monolayer formed in the Be-Doubleflow system showed no gaps, which validated its integrity.
+This result was similar to the monolayer formed in the control system (Figure 4).

 Cell differentiation in the model